 There are a good number of foods that contain naturally occurring probiotic properties.
 You're probably most familiar with probiotic yogurt, which is an ideal source as long as it doesn't contain artificial sweeteners, high fructose corn syrup, or too much sugar.
 These ingredients can actually have an adverse effect on your gut - so be sure to read the labels.
 A couple of years ago there was an incredible Yogurt Report put together by the Cornucopia Institute which ranks a ton of yogurts based on their nutritional profile - it's a truly awesome resource.

-You might also consider taking a probiotic supplement if none of the above food choices meet your fancy - or if you're just looking for that extra gut biome edge.
+If none of the above food choices meet your fancy or if you're just looking for that extra gut biome edge, you might also consider taking a probiotic supplement.
 Life & Food brand make a fantastic acid resistant probiotic to help boost your gut biome game.